How to dodge more taxes with a Traditional 401k.

 There’s nothing wrong with Roth 401(k).
 It’s useful in some cases.
 It’s just the wrong default for someone earning good money.
 Here are the situations where it’s genuinely the right call:

 Your income and marginal tax rate are low.
 That typically means a single income under about $75,000 and in a low-tax state.
 At that rate, the tax savings against a retirement effective rate of 12-15% are small or negative.
-Roth’s is worth more than a tiny potential benefit.
+Roth’s is almost always worth more

 You’re early in your career, and you expect your income to grow significantly.
 That’s because you’ll likely have a more expensive lifestyle in retirement than now, which will need to be funded by withdrawals from your 401(k).
 Larger withdrawals = higher effective tax rate.